 So 53 is only divisible by 1 and 53.

-Hence it is a composite number and not a prime number.
+Hence, it is a composite number but not a prime number.